The 21 Best Zelda-Like Games on Steam

 Ys is super action-packed.
 You will be doing a lot of fighting and dungeon crawling.
 So if you want something like Zelda games but more combat-oriented, you should definitely try Ys Origins.

 If there is one game that feels a lot like The Legend of Zelda: A Link to the Past, it is Kamiko.
 It might not look as good.

 Kamiko was initially released for the Switch, and although it was not one of the console’s best indie games, it was undoubtedly good.
-It really isn’t one of the best indie games out there, but it certainly is very appealing to Zelda fans.

 The game has a heavier focus on combat, and therefore, there’s more to its battles than what Link gets to do in the old SNES title.
 There are some impressive combat moves and even a combo counter.